-In addition to Canaccord Financial Inc., Mr. Lyons is a director of the following public companies: Diamonds North Resources Ltd., Eacom Timber Corporation, Pacific Wildcat Resources Corporation, Polaris Minerals Corporation, Sprott Resource Corp. and TTM Resources Inc. He is also a director of the BC Pavilion Corporation (PavCo) as well as several private corporations.

-Of the meetings of the Board of Directors and the committees on which he served held between April 1, 2011 and June 5, 2012, Mr. Lyons attended all of the 14 meetings of the Board of Directors, all of the five meetings of the Audit Committee and all of the seven meetings of the Corporate Governance and Compensation Committee.
+In addition to Canaccord Financial Inc., Mr. Lyons is a director of the following public companies: Eacom Timber Corporation, Gold Canyon Resources Inc., Pacific Wildcat Resources Corporation, Polaris Minerals Corporation, Sprott Resource Corp. and TTM Resources Inc. He is also a director of the BC Pavilion Corporation (PavCo) as well as several private corporations.
+Of the meetings of the Board of Directors and the committees on which he served held between April 1, 2012 and June 10, 2013, Mr. Lyons attended all of the seven meetings of the Board of Directors, all of the five meetings of the Audit Committee and all of the six meetings of the Corporate Governance and Compensation Committee.

 Paul Reynolds was named the President of the Company in August 2006 and Chief Executive Officer of the Company in August 2007 and leads the firm from Canaccord's Toronto office.
-Between 1999 and 2007, he managed Canaccord's London, England office as President and Chief Operating Officer of European operations and was named Global Head of Canaccord's capital markets division in April 2005.
+Between 1999 and 2007, he managed Canaccord's London, England, office as President and Chief Operating Officer of European operations and was named Global Head of Canaccord's capital markets division in April 2005.

-Mr. Reynolds has over 28 years of experience in the securities industry beginning as an equities trader.
+Mr. Reynolds has over 29 years of experience in the securities industry beginning as an equities trader.
 In 1985, he joined Canaccord, working as an Investment Advisor before moving into a senior role in institutional sales.
 In the late 1990s, Mr. Reynolds assumed a leadership role in investment banking, where he specialized in financing emerging and developing companies in the resource, technology and biotechnology sectors.

-Mr. Reynolds also serves on the boards of the International Crisis Group and the Hospital for Sick Children in Toronto and sits on the Global Commerce Advisory Panel for the Canadian Ministry of Foreign Affairs and International Trade.
+Mr. Reynolds also serves on the boards of the International Crisis Group and the Hospital for Sick Children in Toronto.
 In addition to Canaccord Financial Inc., Mr. Reynolds is a director of the following public company: Eacom Timber Corporation.
-Mr. Reynolds attended all of the 14 meetings of the Board of Directors held between April 1, 2011 and June 5, 2012.
+Mr. Reynolds attended all of the seven meetings of the Board of Directors held between April 1, 2012 and June 10, 2013.